DuyZomega/swe/README.md

 ## Welcome to Math Utility repository
 :upside_down_face:
-### You will find in this repo a Math Library to support multiple math methods such as: sin, cos, tan, log, factorial... that can be used in your project regarding to Math caculation
+### You will find in this repo a Math Library to support multiple math methods such as: sin, cos, tan, log, factorial... that can be used in your project regarding to Math calculation
 :upside_down_face:
 * MathUtil class includes multiple math methods
 * .gitignore file